Tamzid06/E-commerce-Web-API/README.md

 Except running all these ,we can also just run
 npm install
-and npm witt automatically find the dependencies and install it.
+and npm will automatically find the dependencies and install it.

 STEP 2:
 then go back to EcommerceJoint1/ecommerce folder.